 I don't know how much of it is Aspergers - although there is a thread over at Wrong Planet discussing similar experiences, so other people on the spectrum have experienced similar things.
 But I have other neurological shenanigans as well, and I'm never entirely sure what causes what.
 And if it is an Aspergers thing, is it the misbegotten musical cousin of autistic obsession, is it some weird mental stim, or is it related hyperfocus?
 Is it somehow connected to the inertia thing, that brings trouble stopping one activity or train of thought and moving to another?
 Since it's almost always songs with a heavy beat, is it related to the BPM and how that interacts with my brain waves?

 The problem is that, unlike a normal-strength stuck song, which usually goes away by itself soon enough or can be dislodged by listening to another ear worm, there's no budging it when this happens.
 It will eventually go away in it's own sweet time, but so will a dog that's chewing your leg off.
 Listening to other songs doesn't help.
 Listening to the offending song over and again doesn't help.
 Mindfulness meditation might help if I knew what that actually was, but I've never found an explanation that didn't rely on weird instructions like "observe your thoughts but don't interact with them" and "be in the moment", which means absolutely nothing to me.

 It's like an annoying neighbour having a party that's too loud and goes on too long and some of their musical taste is shit (seriously brain, Thurston fucking Harris?) except the party's inside your head.
-So I'm trying to concentrate on work, life, and the ebook version of the art journal (which I WILL finish before Christmas, so help me!) while some jackass has a bogan block party between my ears.
+So I'm trying to concentrate on work and life while some jackass has a bogan block party between my ears.